Beautiful Wales

 Slate cutting demonstration at the National Slate Museum

-The museum honors those men who worked the difficult jobs in quarrying and transporting what was once the dominate industry of northern Wales.
+The museum honors those men who worked the difficult jobs in quarrying and transporting what was once the dominant industry of northern Wales.

 One thought on “Beautiful Wales